 They say a picture is worth 1,000 words.
 So what is the exchange rate behind the the raw emotion of Blind Willie Johnson’s performance of ‘Dark Was the Night — Cold Was The Ground’ (Columbia 14303-D).

 Rosanne Cash’s latest solo effort, ‘The River & The Thread’ sews up her place in country music history while bringing her musical past, present and future together.

-Armed with his want list and his wallet, Dr. Disc is shopping his way through independent record shops and giving you the scoop on how they rate.
-In this edition: Rediscover Records in Elgin Ill.
+Armed with his want list and his wallet, Dr. Disc is shopping his way through independent record shops.
+This time, he visits Fantasyland Records in Atlanta.

 It feels as though someone has turned the clock back to the mid-’80s, then flipped reality to “reverse,” as music lovers are dump CDs in favor of vinyl LPs.